 \subsection{Early Exiting}

+Early Exiting is another family of Edge AI deployment operators allowing DNN models to make early predictions without having to wait until the entire computation process (full forward pass) is completed by terminating the execution at Early Exits/Classifiers/Sub-branches~\cite{scardapane2020should}.
+The benefits of model Early Exiting include faster inference speed, reduced energy consumption, and increased model efficiency at the cost of lower accuracy performance.
+Implementing Early Exiting on a trained model improves the model's runtime performance, especially if the model was initially designed for high accuracy and not optimized for efficiency.

-The core idea of Early Exiting is to enable a DNN model to make early predictions without having to wait until the entire computation process is completed by terminating the execution at early exits/classifiers/subbranches.
-In the majority of the previous studies, the early exits require re-training of the base models either by joint training or separate training.
-In Joint training, the (early) exits are trained simultaneously with a model~\cite{elbayad2019depth,laskaridis2020spinn,lo2017dynamic,pomponi2021probabilistic,soldaini2020cascade,teerapittayanon2016branchynet,teerapittayanon2017distributed,wang2019dynexit,wang2020dual,xin2020early,xing2020early,yang2020resolution,zeng2019boomerang,zhou2020bert} by defining a loss function for each of the classifiers and minimizing the weighted sum of cross-entropy losses per sample.
-In contrast, in separate training~\cite{liu2020fastbert,matsubara2021neural,xin2020deebert,wolczyk2021zero}, model training is performed in the first stage then the training of the early exits is performed, such that the pre-trained model parameters are frozen.
-There are some studies~\cite{gormez20222,gormez2022class} that perform Early Exiting by comparing the output of an early exit with the corresponding class means using Euclidean distance.
-If the output of an early exit is not close enough to a class mean, the execution continues and the same process is performed for the next early exit in the DNN model.
-In other words, the early exiting is performed dynamically at inference in a black box manner.
+In the majority of the previous studies, the Early Exits require re-training of the base models either by joint training or separate training.
+In Joint training, the (Early) Exits are trained simultaneously with a model~\cite{elbayad2019depth,laskaridis2020spinn,lo2017dynamic,pomponi2021probabilistic,soldaini2020cascade,teerapittayanon2016branchynet,teerapittayanon2017distributed,wang2019dynexit,wang2020dual,xin2020early,xing2020early,yang2020resolution,zeng2019boomerang,zhou2020bert} by defining a loss function for each of the classifiers and minimizing the weighted sum of cross-entropy losses per sample.
+In contrast, in separate training~\cite{liu2020fastbert,matsubara2021neural,xin2020deebert,wolczyk2021zero}, model training is performed in the first stage then the training of the Early Exits is performed, such that the pre-trained model parameters are frozen.
+There are some studies~\cite{gormez20222,gormez2022class} that perform Early Exiting by comparing the output of an Early Exit with the corresponding class means using Euclidean distance.
+If the output of an Early Exit is not close enough to a class mean, the execution continues and the same process is performed for the next Early Exit in the DNN model.
+In other words, the Early Exiting is performed dynamically at inference in a black-box manner.

-In our study, we achieve a similar effect of early exiting by performing manual and static modifications on the computational graphs of the subject models to short-circuit (skip) the similarly structured graph computations.
-The motivation behind this approach lies in the flexibility and customization it offers in the ONNX framework to MlOps Engineers.
+In our study, we achieve a similar effect of Early Exiting by performing manual and static modifications on the computational graphs of the subject models to short-circuit (skip) the similarly structured graph computations.
+The motivation behind this approach lies in the flexibility and customization it offers in the ONNX framework to MLOps Engineers.